Educational Objectives (PGY 4-5)

 - Be able to appraise and identify own limits with respect to knowledge and patient care, and when to ask for assistance and consult effectively.

-- Understand and have a working knowledge of ethics in context of clinical care.
+- Understand and have a working knowledge of ethics in context of neurosurgical care delivery.